camunda/camunda-docs/docs/components/modeler/bpmn/inclusive-gateways/inclusive-gateways.md

 ![A process model to prepare lunch at lunchtime can use an inclusive gateway to decide which steps to take to prepare the different lunch components, e.g. cook pasta, stir-fry steak, and/or prepare salad.](assets/inclusive-gateway.png)

 If an inclusive gateway has multiple outgoing sequence flows, all sequence flows must have a condition to define when the flow is taken.
 Optionally, one of the sequence flows can be marked as the default flow.
+If the inclusive gateway only has one outgoing sequence flow, then it does not need to have a condition.

 When an inclusive gateway is entered, these conditions are evaluated.
 The process instance takes all sequence flows where the condition is fulfilled.